2004 United States House of Representatives elections in Florida

-The 2004 United States House of Representatives Elections in Florida were held on November 2, 2004 to determine who would represent the state of Florida in the United States House of Representatives.
-Representatives are elected for two-year terms; those elected served in the 109th Congress from January 3, 2005 to January 3, 2007.
+The 2004 United States House of Representatives Elections in Florida were held on November 2, 2004, to determine who would represent the state of Florida in the United States House of Representatives.
+Representatives are elected for two-year terms; those elected served in the 109th Congress from January 3, 2005, to January 3, 2007.
 The election coincided with the 2004 U.S. presidential election as well as an election to the United States Senate.

-Florida had twenty-five seats in the House, apportioned according to the 2000 United States Census.
+Florida had twenty-five seats in the House, apportioned according to the 2000 United States census.
 Its delegation to the 108th Congress of 2003-2005 consisted of eighteen Republicans and seven Democrats.
-In 2004, no districts changed party control, leaving the congressional delegation as an 18-7 split favoring the Republicans.
+In 2004, no districts changed party control, leaving the congressional delegation as an 18–7 split favoring the Republicans.

-The following members of Congress went unopposed in the 2004 election and thus their election is not reported below: